"To me, the greatest pleasure of writing is not what it's about, but the inner music that words make," said Truman Capote, and I agree!

-Begun as a short story in answer to a competition suggested by Lord Byron in 1816, Mary Wollstonecraft Shelley’s Frankenstein has reached from the Romantic era into our own 21st century, and remains as relevant today as when originally written.
-The sparks of the story are taken from Shelley’s dream where she “…saw the hideous phantom … show signs of life and stir with an uneasy, half vital motion” ( Shelley Appendix A).
-From her subconscious reflections, Frankenstein’s monster is fleshed into a very real force, which is steeped in symbolism.
+Begun as a short story in answer to a competition suggested by Lord Byron in 1816, Mary Wollstonecraft Shelley’s Frankenstein has reached from the Romantic era into our own 21st century and remains as relevant today as when originally written.
+The sparks of the story are taken from Shelley’s dream where she “ . . . saw the hideous phantom . . . show signs of life and stir with an uneasy, half vital motion” ( Shelley Appendix A).
+From her subconscious reflections, Frankenstein’s monster is fleshed into a real force steeped in symbolism.

 The French Revolution

 However brief the appearance of the noble savage symbol in the novel, it does indeed appear, and for a time Frankenstein’s creature embodies the idea of “that gentle lay-figure of late eighteenth-century social criticism, the ‘natural man’” (Millhauser).
 Millhauser believes the presence of noble savage is overlooked, and possibly the “real flaw in the story,” as it is unnecessary to the horror plot.
-Instead of using the noble savage he suggests Shelley could have bypassed this use, and endowed the creature with “an original moral flaw … paralleling the physical one” (Millhauser).
+Instead of using the noble savage, he suggests Shelley could have bypassed this use and endowed the creature with “an original moral flaw . . . paralleling the physical one” (Millhauser).
 Yet this is a strength of the story.
 It draws the reader in and captures sympathy for the misused creation.
-Mary Shelley’s sympathies are with the disenfranchised of society, and in contrasting the innocence of the natural man with the creature’s later violence, it shows her reader the dangers of excluding those on the fringes of society.
+Mary Shelley’s sympathies are with the disenfranchised of society, and contrasting the natural man's innocence with the creature’s later violence shows her reader the dangers of excluding those on the fringes of society.

 Included in the fringe membership of nineteenth-century society were women.
-While the voices of women were heard prior to Mary Shelley (most notably her mother, Mary Wollstonecraft), Shelley added a unique sound.
+While women's voices were heard before Mary Shelley (most notably her mother, Mary Wollstonecraft), Shelley added a unique sound.
 While other creation myths were dependent upon “female participation […] The idea of an entirely man-made monster is Mary Shelley’s own” (Mellor 38).
 That a male was responsible for the monster’s creation points to the novel’s concern “with natural as opposed to unnatural modes of production and reproduction” (Mellor 40).
 It also allows the reader to consider the importance of nurturing when dealing with the development of any being, and that, perhaps, nature knows best.

 As well as being a voice for the importance of the feminine, Mary also voiced “for the first time in Western Literature, the most powerfully felt anxieties of pregnancy” (Mellor 41).
 Until this point in history, discussing, let alone publishing, “the experiences of pregnancy and childbirth … [were considered] … improper” (Mellor 41).
-With her “focus on the birth process” (Mellor 41) Shelley reassures other women that all women shared the anxieties.
+With her “focus on the birth process” (Mellor 41), Shelley reassures other women that all women share anxieties.

 - Mellor, Anne K. Mary Shelley: Her Life Her Freedom Her Monsters.
 New York: Methven Inc. 1988.